fabioMatosCosta/messages-api/README.md

 Return response:

-If the user email is in the database and all goes :+1:, the response should be:
+If the user email is in the database and all if both parameters are filled in :+1:, the response should be:

 `"Message sent"`

-Otherwise it will throw an error
+Otherwise it will throw an error.

 ### Testing